everx-labs/ever-cli/README.md

 Contract address is generated based on contract TVC file and selected keys.
 To get a different address for the same type of contract, use different keys.

+> **Note**:  For contracts with ABI 2.4, you should use the flag `--save` to insert the deployment public key into the TCV file.

 > **Note**: If your contract has static variables, they can be initialized through [TVM linker](https://github.com/tonlabs/TVM-linker#5-initialize-static-variables-in-compiled-contract) before deployment.

 Use the following command to generate the contract address: